fsantanna-uerj/serrapilheira/Submissao/final.md

 verification in mind from scratch (Goal 5).
-We will probably need one semester to reach the point of the actual implementation in terms of basic functionality to start using it exclusively in new applications.
+We will probably need one semester to reach the point of the actual implementation in terms of basic functionality to start using it exclusively in new applications (Goal 2).
 The other front is to take the new implementation and make use of LiquidHaskell to automatically verify the properties of termination, determinism, and memory boundedness.
-This would be a result of greater impact, since extensive automatic verification of properties that hold for all programs of a programming language is atypical.
+This would be a result of a greater impact, since extensive automatic verification of properties that hold for all programs of a programming language is atypical.
-We already have initial results that show that it might TODO.
+We already proved termination for a small subset of the language, which gave us confidence to continue on this direction.
-We will probably need one another year to cover a significant portion of the language, since it is estimated that each line of code needs two other lines of annotations for verification.
+We will probably need one another year to cover a significant portion of the language, since it is estimated that for each line of the interpreter, we need five other lines of annotations for verification.

 We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project